Orlando may have won last year’s War on I-4, but does it defeat Tampa when it comes to where to live?

-Whether you’re moving to Orlando, Tampa, or Portland, Cento Family Moving is here to help.
-Our team of professional, experienced movers can get you from coast to coast…across Florida or across the country.
+Whether you’re moving to Orlando, Tampa, West Palm Beach, or even Portland, Cento Family Moving is here to help.
+Our team of experienced Orlando movers can get you from coast to coast.
+Cento Moving is your top choice whether you’re looking for long distance movers or commercial movers.
 When you need to relocate, trust your family to our family.

 We’ll get the job done right.

 Moving is hard enough as it is.
 Download our Ultimate Moving Checklist for a step-by-step guide.

 Easily get your moving quote online.Start My Quote

 - How to Stage a House For Sale March 27, 2023

 - What Do Movers Do?
 March 7, 2023